PYangLab/KSP-PUEL/README.md

 ### Description
 Positive-unlabeled ensemble learning (PUEL) for kinase substrate prediction (KSP-PUEL) is an application developed for predicting novel substrates of kinases of interest.

+Current version includes:

+- GUI version
-Current version includes an GUI version and an R function version. **To use the GUI verion, please download KspPuel.jar and double click on this executable.** For details on how to use the GUI verion, please refer to the document "KSP-PUEL GUI documentation.docx".
+- R function version.

+**To use the GUI verion, please download `KspPuel.jar` and double click on this executable.** For details on how to use the GUI verion, please refer to the document "KSP-PUEL GUI documentation.docx".

 ### References